TobikoData/sqlmesh/docs/guides/configuration.md

     )
     ```

-If you created a `dev` environment for a project containing a model named `my_schema.users`, the model view would be created as `my_schema.users__dev` instead of the default behavior of `my_schema__dev.users`.

 The default behavior of appending the suffix to schemas is recommended because it leaves production with a single clean interface for accessing the views.
 However, if you are deploying SQLMesh in an environment with tight restrictions on schema creation then this can be a useful way of reducing the number of schemas SQLMesh uses.

 #### Environment view catalogs

-By default, SQLMesh creates environment views in the same [catalog](../concepts/glossary.md#catalog) as the table it is pointing to.
-The table's catalog is determine by either the catalog defined in it's name or the default catalog defined in the connection.
+By default, SQLMesh creates an environment view in the same [catalog](../concepts/glossary.md#catalog) as the physical table the view points to.
+The physical table's catalog is determined by either the catalog specified in the model name or the default catalog defined in the connection.

-A common use case though would be to have the "prod" catalog contain just the tables and "prod" environment views and then put all the "dev" views in a separate catalog.
+Some companies fully segregate `prod` and non-prod environment objects by catalog.
+For example, they might have a "prod" catalog that contains all `prod` environment physical tables and views and a separate "dev" catalog that contains all `dev` environment physical tables and views.

-Another use case could be if you have a CI/CD pipeline creating environments, like the [Github Action CI/CD Bot](../integrations/github.md), and you want to put these environments in a dedicated catalog since there can be many of them.
+Separate prod and non-prod catalogs can also be useful if you have a CI/CD pipeline that creates environments, like the [SQLMesh Github Actions CI/CD Bot](../integrations/github.md).
+You might want to store the CI/CD environment objects in a dedicated catalog since there can be many of them.

-To configure this, you provide a mapping from a [regex pattern](https://en.wikipedia.org/wiki/Regular_expression) to apply to an environment name to a desired catalog name.
+To configure separate catalogs, provide a mapping from [regex patterns](https://en.wikipedia.org/wiki/Regular_expression) to catalog names.
+SQLMesh will compare the name of an environment to the regex patterns; when it finds a match it will store the environment's objects in the corresponding catalog.

-These names are evaluated in the order defined in the configuration and the first match is used.
+SQLMesh evaluates the regex patterns in the order defined in the configuration; it uses the catalog for the first matching pattern.
+If no match is found, the catalog defined in the model or the default catalog defined on the connection will be used.

 Config example: